aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Response to Feedback.md

 The external examiner's comments were received from my supervisor on Monday, 4th of July, 2016.

 The examiner's comments are quoted verbatim below.
 They have been rearranged such that thematically similar comments are placed adjacent one another.
-This facilitates a single reply to several otherwise disparate comments.
+This facilitates a single reply to several comments.

 ## Grammar